rlenglet/openfaucet/docs/controller.rst

     :meth:`~openfaucet.ofcontroller.IOpenflowController.connection_made`
     has been called back.
 This
     :class:`~openfaucet.ofconfig.SwitchFeatures` object is
-    automatically updated by this stub when any port status is modified.
+    automatically updated by this stub when any port status changes.

   .. method:: get_features(callback[, timeout_callback, timeout])